Git Without Git: Building a Repo Manually

 mkdir -p .git/refs/heads

-Git uses refs/ to manage branches and tags. refs/heads/ contains pointers to your local branches.
+Git uses refs/ to manage branches and tags. refs/heads/ contains pointers to local branches.

 echo "ref: refs/heads/master" > .git/HEAD